jgunnink/latency-container-workshop/README.md

-# Latency 2020 Demo Application
+# Ruby on Rails on Cloud Run!

-This is a demo application for the latency workshop for Serverless, Cloud-Native Containers!
+This repo was originally made as a workshop for a conference in Perth in 2020, Latency Conf.

 ## What's in this repository